The-OpenROAD-Project/OpenLane/docs/source/flow_tutorial.rst

 ::

      ./flow.tcl -interactive
-      %Prep -design <design_name> # will configure the selected cell for a design by merging LEF file run_synthesis
+      %prep -design <design_name> # will configure the selected cell for a design by merging LEF file run_synthesis
       run_floorplan
       run_placement